StefanoN98/SQL-Projects/README.md

 **🛠 Approach:** Leverages the **Medallion Architecture** (**Bronze, Silver, and Gold layers**) to store and transform raw data into business-ready insights.

 #### 📌 **Key Steps:**
 - 🏛 **Data Architecture:** Bronze Layer for raw data ingestion and storage, Silver Layer for cleaned, validated, and standardized data.
-Gold Layer for business-ready, aggregated data optimized for analytics
+Gold Layer for business-ready, aggregated data optimized for analytics.
 - ⚙ **ETL Pipelines:** Batch processing strategies for data ingestion and transformation.
 - 📊 **Final Output:** Clean, structured data stored in the **Gold Layer** using **Star Schema** with fact and dimension views ready for analytics.